I Spent My 20s Single Because Dating When Autistic Feels Impossible

 "Basically no one should be made to feel less in a relationship due to their neurological make-up.
 If you are feeling that way, let the other person know or alternatively get out, because no one should be made to feel that way."

-For more information on diagnosing and living with autism, please visit autistic advocacy resources like the Autistic Self Advocacy Network.
+For more information on diagnosing and living with autism, please visit Autism Spectrum Australia and check out their resources.